TIFA Virtual Book Club

 Love reading?
 Join the club!

-The Toronto International Festival of Authors Official Book Club returns in 2023 for two new virtual seasons of thoughtfully curated reading lists and captivating conversations.
-The Winter and Fall 2023 seasons each include five meeting sessions that spotlight a specific contemporary book that delivers rich storytelling and thought-provoking themes.
+Enjoy the company of fellow readers by becoming a part of TIFA’s Official Book Club.
+We’re thrilled to announce the return of two virtual seasons in 2025, featuring thoughtfully curated reading lists and engaging conversations.
+The Winter and Fall seasons each include five meeting sessions that spotlight a specific contemporary book that delivers compelling storytelling and thought-provoking themes.
 Sessions are facilitated by author and award-winning educator Catherine Graham, and many will include guest appearances by the authors themselves.

 Meeting sessions take place at 6pm ET on Wednesdays via Zoom video conferencing.